vampdevice/spotify-analysis/README.md

 - Clone this repository
 - Install the required dependencies using `pip install -r requirements.txt`
+- Download the dataset from https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset and unzip the downloaded file.
+Copy the `dataset.csv` file from the unzipped folder to the `data/` folder in the repository.
 - Open "spotify_analysis.ipynb"
 - Select "Run All"